YomZsamora/Contact-List/README.md

    - OUTPUT: "New Contact Samora Yommie created" - Create new contact by providing required properties
 3. Enter Short Code
    - INPUT: "DC"
+   - OUTPUT: "Enter the number you want to search for" - Prompts user to enter number to search for
    - OUTPUT: "Samora Yommie .....0712345678" - Displays existing contacts
 4. Enter Short Code
    - INPUT: "FC"